pandashaly/Born2BeRoot_tester/README.md

 -------------

 -   Monitoring Script: The script checks for a monitoring script running every 10 minutes using cron.
 Review and update the script as needed.
--   Website URL (Bonus): If applicable, a bonus section provides information about a website running on localhost:4545.
-Ensure proper setup and configuration.
+-   Website URL (Bonus): If applicable, a bonus section provides information about a website.
+-   Ensure proper setup and configuration.
 You need to be able to show that your free choice service is installed and running.

 Conclusion
 ----------